-Connecting Families to Culturally Competent Support
+Connecting Families to Trauma Informed and Culturally Competent Support

 In 2008 Camille Proctor’s son was diagnosed with Autism and she struggled to get the correct services for him.